Beverages

 Chinese Traditional Medicine

 In Traditional Chinese Medicine (TCM), luffa is known as "si gua" and is classified as having sweet and cooling properties.
-TCM practitioners have historically recommended luffa juice for:
+TCM practitioners have historically recommended luffa juice for heat clearing (consumed during summer to cool the body and prevent heat stroke), phlegm reduction (used to clear respiratory congestion and support lung health), lactation support (traditionally given to nursing mothers to promote milk production), and circulation improvement (believed to promote blood flow and reduce stagnation).

 Ayurvedic Applications

 In Ayurvedic medicine, luffa (called "ghia torai") is considered light and cooling, beneficial for balancing Pitta dosha.
-Ayurvedic uses include:
+Ayurvedic uses include supporting liver function and detoxification, cooling inflammation in the digestive tract, promoting healthy skin from within, and supporting weight management due to low calorie content.

 Southeast Asian Folk Medicine